-- everyone involved in their non-medical and medical exposure or treatment has been appropriately trained; - the examination or treatment is being undertaken because it is most likely to answer the clinical question and provide the most effective outcome; - the radiation dose will be personalised to them and, in the case of radiotherapy treatment, the dose will be specifically targeted; - risks associated with the proposed imaging examination will be controlled for, and benefits maximised, using appropriate and relevant dose reduction techniques; - risks associated with radiotherapy dose will be evaluated and planned in such a way to maximise the dose delivered to the tumour whilst avoiding organs at risk.
+- everyone involved in their non-medical and medical exposure or treatment has been appropriately trained - the examination or treatment is being undertaken because it is most likely to answer the clinical question and provide the most effective outcome - the radiation dose will be personalised to them and, in the case of radiotherapy treatment, the dose will be specifically targeted

+- risks associated with the proposed imaging examination will be minimised and controlled, and benefits maximised, using appropriate and relevant dose reduction techniques - risks associated with radiotherapy dose will be evaluated and planned in such a way to maximise the dose delivered to the tumour whilst avoiding organs at risk

-If, following conversation with the patient, a radiographer or AP has reason to believe the examination or treatment is no longer required or is inappropriate, it is their professional duty to seek further advice and clarification.
+If, following conversation with the patient, a radiographer or AP has reason to believe the examination or treatment is no longer required or is inappropriate, it is their professional duty to seek further advice and clarification from the IR(ME)R Referrer and Practitioner.
 Any changes to the intended examination or treatment may need to be re-justified by the Practitioner, or re-authorised under guidelines issued by the Practitioner.

-Dialogue between the IR(ME)R Operator (Radiographer or AP) and the patient could include:
+Dialogue between the IR(ME)R Operator (radiographer or AP) and the patient could include:

 - An explanation of the benefit from the proposed examination or treatment.
-The ultimate purpose being that such benefit will outweigh any risk (IR(ME)R^{1, 2} Regulation 11(1)(b)) and that this decision has been made by a trained individual. - For example: A specialist in radiology/oncology believes you are more likely to benefit from this test/treatment than not - The fact that the proposed examination is the best one to answer the clinical question. - For example: This is the test considered most likely to answer the question your doctor is asking - The risks to the patient of not having the examination or treatment (i.e. ongoing management of the patient may be hindered). - For example: If we do not perform this test/proceed with this treatment the likely result is that you will become more unwell/we may not be able to give you the most effective treatment - The fact that optimisation of the exposure to manage radiation dose, without loss of good quality diagnostic information, will always take place. - For example: We will always provide the best possible images at the lowest dose practicable - The fact that optimisation also takes place in radiotherapy. - For example: We will target the area that needs to be treated and, where possible, avoid other normal organs
+The ultimate purpose being that such benefit will outweigh any risk (IR(ME)R Regulation 11(1)(b)) and that this decision has been made by a trained individual. - " For example: A specialist in radiology/oncology believes you are more likely to benefit from this test/treatment than not - The fact that the proposed examination is the best one to answer the clinical question. - " For example: This is the test considered most likely to answer the question your doctor is asking - The risks to the patient of not having the examination or treatment (i.e. ongoing management of the patient may be hindered). - " For example: If we do not perform this test/proceed with this treatment the likely result is that you will become more unwell/we may not be able to give you the most effective treatment - The fact that optimisation of the exposure to manage radiation dose, without loss of good quality diagnostic information, will always take place. - " For example: We will always provide the best possible images at the lowest dose practicable - The fact that optimisation also takes place in radiotherapy. - " For example: We will target the area that needs to be treated and do everything possible to avoid healthy tissue

-- The typical dose estimate10 from the proposed examination (know your effective doses!).
-For further information see Appendix 1 of this document and refer to Notes for Guidance on the Clinical Administration of Radiopharmaceuticals and Use of Sealed Radioactive Sources.15 Consider the use of pictorial examples such as risk dots charts.5 - A brief description of both the known risks (the deterministic tissue reactions) and the potential risks (the latent stochastic effects) from the proposed radiation exposure.
-It may be helpful to standardise how this information is delivered in an employer's procedure.
+- The typical dose estimate12 from the proposed examination (know your effective doses!).
+For further information see Appendix 1 of this document and refer to Notes for guidance on the clinical administration of radiopharmaceuticals and use of sealed radioactive sources18.
+Consider the use of pictorial examples such as risk pie charts or dots charts7. - A brief description of both the known risks (the deterministic tissue reactions) and the potential risks (the latent stochastic effects) from the proposed radiation exposure.
+It may be helpful to standardise how this information is delivered in an Employer's procedure.